(In-Person) Mediation & the Art of Conflict Transformation with Will Galloway

 New!
 If your employer is a compact member of the Harold Alfond Center for the Advancement of Maine’s Workforce, you may be eligible to take this program at no cost to yourself (or your employer!).
 Click here to learn more.

-This in-person professional development program explores the basic premises, practices and policies of Mediation and Conflict Transformation.
+This 40-hour mediation program—offered in-person in beautiful Belfast, Maine—explores the basic premises, practices and policies of Mediation and Conflict Transformation.
 Understanding the underlying assumptions regarding conflict, reflecting on the nature of conflict, acquiring communication skills and strategies and fulfilling the requirements to serve on the Maine Court Alternative Dispute Resolution roster all make up essential topics of the course.

 Participants will also explore the applications and extensions of the Transformative Mediation model as it applies to the workplace, town planning, schools and family conflict.

 In light of the polarization in the world today, this mediation program provides a much-needed approach to dialogue that emphasizes how living with our differences is just as important as reaching an agreement.

 This program will be offered live, in-person at the UMaine Hutchinson Center in Belfast (80 Belmont Ave., Belfast, ME).